+/etc/network is common Debian based distributions.

-/etc/sysconfig/network is common to Red Hat and SUSE based distributions.
-You should expand or replace this coverage to any network configuration files on your system such as /etc/network on Debian based distributions.
+Red Hat and SUSE based distributions.
+You should expand or replace this coverage to any network configuration files on your system such as /etc/sysconfig/network.

 Reloading the auditd config to set active settings may require a system reboot.